Virtualriotc/flatbot/README.md

 The browser profile directory holds live portal sessions: anyone who has it is logged in as you.
 It is gitignored — do not copy it anywhere, and delete it when you stop.

-## Status

-flatbot has never sent a real application.
-Not one.
-The per-portal form knowledge in `src/platforms.ts` — which button opens the form, the German wording of the success confirmation — has never been checked against a live page.
-Windows is implemented, never run on real Windows.
-Watch your first sends yourself.

 ## Disclaimer